The Integrative Psychiatry Program

 Do I need to pass tests along the way?

 Not necessarily.
-You only need to complete and pass tests if you wish to obtain CME or CE credits for accredited courses.
+You only need to complete and pass tests if you wish to obtain CME credits/certification for accredited courses.
 Only accredited courses have tests.
-If you do not plan to report any CME or CE credits, then testing is not required for any component of the Fellowship.
+If you do not plan to report any CME credits, then testing is not required for any component of the Fellowship.

-If you will be claiming CMEs or CEs, please review the information provided in the CME/CE section of these FAQs.
+If you will be claiming CMEs, please review the information provided in the CME section of these FAQs.

 How do I communicate with other Fellows in the program?